-Perhaps two of the most significant changes in the law are: 1) Increasing the minimum flight time requirement, up from the current minimum of 250-hours, to 1500 hours to serve as a
+Perhaps two of the most significant changes in the law are: 1) Increasing the minimum flight time requirement, up from the current minimum of 250-hours, to 1,500 hours to serve as a second-in-command (SIC) at a FAR Part 121 airlines (as well as Part 135 and Part 91K as PIC), and 2) the new educational and training standards to receive the ATC Certificate.

 The change in minimum flight time standards went into effect in January 1, 2014.
-It is expected to adversely affect Part 121 regional airlines as they will no longer be able to hire new low-time pilots to fill positions left open by pilots leaving to work for major carriers.
-The impact of the law could significantly curtail the number of new pilots and siphon off experienced pilots from other segments of the aviation industry to the major airlines (Collogan, 2010).
+It has adversely affected Part 121 regional airlines as they no longer are able to hire new low-time pilots to fill positions left open by pilots leaving to work for major carriers.
+The impact of the law is believed to significantly curtail the number of new pilots and siphon off experienced pilots from other segments of the aviation industry to the major airlines (Collogan, 2010).

-The final rules permitting pilots with less than 1,500 hours of flight time, or who are less than age 23, to obtain a "restricted" R-ATP certificate to serve as a co-pilot until the 1,500 hours have been obtained have been adopted by the FAA.
+The final rules permitting pilots with less than 1,500 hours of flight time, or who are less than age 23, to obtain a "restricted" R-ATP certificate to serve as a co-pilot until the 1,500 hours have been obtained, have been adopted by the FAA.
 The restricted options are as follows: